-Perioperative behavioral therapy & pelvic muscle strengthening does not improve quality of life after apical prolapse surgery
+Perioperative behavioral therapy & pelvic muscle strengthening does not improve quality of life after apical prolapse surgery A randomized controlled trial

 Introduction: The value of perioperative behavioral therapy with pelvic floor muscle training (BPMT) for improving health-related quality of life (HRQOL) and sexual function is unknown in women undergoing transvaginal reconstructive surgery.
 While patients with better muscle conditioning have improved outcomes in a variety of surgeries (1), it is not standard practice for pelvic surgeries and robust clinical data supporting the practice is needed.
 (2)